nanograv/12p5yr_stochastic_analysis/README.md

 # NANOGrav_12yr_tutorial
 ## Tutorial to go with the 12.5 year GWB analysis

- Authors: Steve Taylor, Sarah Vigeland, Aaron Johnson
+ Authors: [Stephen Taylor](http://stevertaylor.github.io/), Sarah Vigeland, Aaron Johnson

  Please send questions about this tutorial to `aaron.johnson (at) nanograv.org`